Indexing ERC-20 Transfers on a Tanssi EVM Network¶

 Deploy an ERC-20 with Hardhat¶

 Before we can index anything with Subsquid we need to make sure we have something to index!
-This section will walk through deploying an ERC-20 token to your Tanssi appchain so you can get started indexing it.
+This section will walk through deploying an ERC-20 token to your Tanssi-powered network so you can get started indexing it.
 However, you can feel free to skip to Create a Subsquid Project if either of the two scenarios apply:

-- You have already deployed an ERC-20 token to your Tanssi appchain (and made several transfers)
+- You have already deployed an ERC-20 token to your network (and made several transfers)

-- You would prefer to use an existing ERC-20 token deployed to the demo EVM appchain (of which there are already several transfer events)
+- You would prefer to use an existing ERC-20 token deployed to the demo EVM network (of which there are already several transfer events)

-If you'd like to use an existing ERC-20 token on the demo EVM appchain, you can use the below MyTok.sol
+If you'd like to use an existing ERC-20 token on the demo EVM network, you can use the below MyTok.sol

 contract.
 The hashes of the token transfers are provided as well to assist with any debugging.